-The traditional storm door helps protect and insulate the entryway to your house.
+The traditional front door helps to protect and insulate the entryway to your house.
 Since these doors face the elements, they naturally tend to wear faster than other doors and require occasional replacement.
-Want to look at preserving your fancy front door while displaying its charm?
-Consider protecting your investment with a storm door replacement that showcases your front door while adding functionality to take advantage of a warm summer breeze.
+Want to look at preserving your front door while displaying its charm?
+Consider protecting your investment with a storm door replacement.
+This will showcase your front door, while adding functionality to take advantage of a warm summer breeze.

 Types of Storm Doors

-With a wide array of storm door replacements available, it can be overwhelming to choose the best one.
-With a variety of glass and screen here are three view types you can choose from.
+With a wide array of storm door replacement options available, it can be overwhelming to choose the best one.
+Here are three view types you can choose from for your storm door.

-Full view storm doors include large panes of uninterrupted glass that can be customized to let in light and take advantage of your entryway.
-This option is the most versatile as it can come in the various frame, handle and glass options with the added functionality of an interchangeable screen for seasonal ventilation in the warmer months.
+Full-view storm doors include large panes of uninterrupted glass that can be customized to let in light and take advantage of your entryway.
+This option is the most versatile as it can come in various frame, handle and glass options, with the added functionality of an interchangeable screen for seasonal ventilation in warmer months.